The Benefits of Early Retirement Planning for Your Future

 You may have felt that you had plenty of time for retirement planning, but it’s surprising how quickly the days fly by.
 If you’re getting ready to hang up your hat, you probably have some idea of what your ideal lifestyle will be once you stop work.
 To maintain your financial independence, it helps to understand predictable retirement savings, planning for your financial goals, and even creating peace of mind with a living will.

 Creating financial predictability will ease many worries about the future.
 One of the ways to do this is to opt for retirement in a senior living community.
 You’ll live much as you did before you retired, but with fewer homeownership responsibilities, and the knowledge that most of your monthly expenses are covered with one single payment.
 At Broadview, there are no financial surprises common with owning a home, e.g., escalating utilities bills, an unforeseen appliance repair or replacement, a sudden property tax increase.
 Here, one payment covers everything from dining and yardwork to utilities and activities.
-Wellness programs, for which you would pay separately elsewhere, are also included as part of the fee.
-At Broadview, this means whole-person wellness with attention to every dimension of your health: physical, emotional, social, mental, intellectual and more.
+Health Care Services, for which you would pay separately elsewhere, are also included as part of the fee.
+At Broadview, whole-person wellness with attention to every dimension of your health: physical, emotional, social, mental, intellectual and more.

 One of the smartest tips for retirement is to choose a community offering a Life Care contract; this is the gold standard of senior living contracts, offered at the best Life Plan Communities/Continuing Care Retirement Communities.
 In a Life Plan Community like Broadview, you’re protected from the ever-rising costs of health care.
 If your health ever changes, our comprehensive care continuum includes enhanced assisted living, memory care and other medical services, easily accessible on campus at lower-than-market rates.